spacetelescope/jwst/docs/jwst/tso_photometry/arguments.rst

 ``--moving_centroid`` (boolean, default=False)
     If ``centroid_source`` is `True`, a centroid is fit to each integration.
-    If this is also `True`, these centroids are used directly to compute the photometry for each integration, such that the source position is allowed to vary over the exposure.
+    If this parameter is also `True`, these centroids are used directly to compute the photometry for each integration, such that the source position is allowed to vary over the exposure.
     Otherwise, the median of the computed centroid positions